 Applications Now Closed

 On behalf of the Nova Scotia Advisory Council on the Status of Women, thank you to all who applied to the 2020 Standing Together Connect and Shift Grants.
 Applications are now closed.
-Please check back in the spring for the announcement of funding results.
+Eighteen organizations received Standing Together grants in spring 2020.
+See the full list of projects that received grants.

 Domestic violence affects many Nova Scotians and can happen in any relationship.
 Standing Together is government’s commitment to work with community organizations, groups, and experts to build a coordinated action plan to break harmful cycles of domestic violence.